History Of The Dakota People In Minnesota

 their fundamental human rights, the European colonists' land "purchasing"/stealing

-transaction was not finalized until the Natives living in an area were
+transactions were not finalized until the Natives living in an area were "subjugated", or coerced

 did not own the land that they were living on and that only white European Christian